chainwayxyz/token-bridge/README.md

 make usdt-deploy
 ```

-2. Verify that `make` exited successfully.
+2. Verify that `make` exited successfully, you should see a message with the ✅ emoji if all steps are completed without errors.

 ### 3. Deploying USDT Bridge only
 1. Fill the fields of `[dest.usdt.bridge.init]` and `[src.usdt.bridge.init]` in `config/<mainnet or testnet>/config.toml`.